Shash23/FONN/README.md

-# Option Pricer Neural Network
+# Deep Learning for Options Trading: Neural Network Price Prediction

 Neural Network for Black Scholes Options Pricing

 This project loosely implements the **Finance-Informed Neural Network (FINN)** proposed by Prof. Amine Mohamed Aboussalah et. al. with components from other papers.
 FINN is a hybrid approach to option pricing that integrates ML with finance principles.
-The model is designed to predict European call option prices adhering to the **Black-Scholes Partial Differential Equation** and key **financial boundary conditions**.
+The model is designed to predict call option prices adhering to the **Black-Scholes Partial Differential Equation** and key **financial boundary conditions**.

 All of the model development and experimentation can be found in the **`development/`** directory.
 The **`model-dev.ipynb`** notebook serves as a foundation for the core logic and fine-tuning.
 The finalized model can be found in **`model.py`**.
 For testing, the project uses manual data generation based on the Black-Scholes model to test the models ability to learn.
 Future steps include streaming orderbook data.